 - Follow the instructions

-If you go to your bank’s ATM machine, you’ll most probably get 100% of the amount stated on the check.
-Not all banks charge the same for depositing a check, so if you want to avoid additional expenses, try to find an ATM machine from your bank.
+If you go to your bank’s ATM, you’ll most probably get 100% of the amount stated on the check.
+Not all banks charge the same for depositing a check, so if you want to avoid additional expenses, try to find an ATM from your bank.

 Can You Cash a Check Without a Bank Account?

-If you got a check on your name, but don’t have a bank account, you’re probably wondering whether you’ll have to open one to cash it.
-Well, the good news is that you don’t necessarily need a bank account.
+If you have a check in your name but don’t have a bank account, you’re probably wondering whether you’ll have to open one to cash it.
+The good news is that you don’t necessarily need a bank account.
 To cash a regular check, you won’t have to open an account to cash it, and you can do it in any bank.
-However, certain banks will charge additional expenses before you can cash it.
-You can also cash it from other places like Wallmart, your local gas station, grocery store, your employee, etc.
+However, certain banks will charge additional expenses before you can cash them.
+You can also cash it from other places like Walmart, your local gas station, grocery store, your employee, etc.

 But how long does it take to get the money?
-The fastest way to cash a check and have the money in your pocket (or account), is to go to the drawer’s bank.
-This is because the bank can access this account immediately and get the details regarding the check, amount, as well as other account details.
-They’ll need to make sure that the person who wrote the check has enough funds, get a bunch of papers and confirmations before they can let you draw the money.
+The fastest way to cash a check and have the money in your pocket (or account) is to go to the drawer’s bank.
+This is because the bank can access this account immediately and get the details regarding the check, amount, and other account details.
+They’ll need to ensure that the person who wrote the check has enough funds and get a bunch of papers and confirmations before they can let you draw the money.

 Another advantage of cashing the check in the drawer’s bank is that you’ll probably get 100% of the amount.
 No additional expenses will be charged.
 The same rule doesn’t apply when cashing it in any other bank.
-What you’ll need is:
+What you’ll need is the following: